CAADE/H2C/README.md

 All of the plantuml graphic files are shown in the *.md (markdown language files).
 In order to see the graphical representation of the uml files you have to generate *.png files.
 To generate the graphic files (*.png) for the plantuml files (*.puml) do the following:

 ```
 # npm run-script design
 ```

+## Implementations

+An implementation of the reference architecture is written using [sailsjs](http://sailsjs.org/) a nodejs MVC framework.